SiriValliKarumuri/Stepin_EmbeddedC_Project/1_Requirements/README.md

 ---> In Activity-3 it displays the value of temperature as output.

 ---> Display CDD-CRO will give the temperature value by showing PWM .

+## ACTIVITY-4:

+---> In Activity-4 it displays the value of temperature using USART.

 ## Features